GlasgowEmbedded/glasgow/README.md

 Debugging new applets can be hard, especially if bidirectional buses are involved.
 Glasgow provides a built-in cycle-accurate logic analyzer that can relate the I/O pin level and direction changes to commands and responses received and sent by the applet.
 The logic analyzer compresses waveforms and can pause the applet if its buffer is about to overflow.

-## How do I use Glasgow?
+## How do I set up Glasgow?

-**If these instructions don't work for you, please file it as a bug, so that the experience can be made more smooth for everyone.**
+**If these instructions don't work for you, please [file it as a bug](https://github.com/GlasgowEmbedded/glasgow/issues), so that the experience can be made more smooth for everyone.**

 ### ... with Linux?